 Can I file Form I-765 separately with Form I-485?

 Yes.
 You can always file Form I-765 to apply for a work permit after you file Form I-485.
 A copy of I-485 receipt notice should be enclosed when filing I-765 application.
-Actually, a work permit/EAD based on a pending I-485 application is valid for one year only.
+Actually, a work permit/EAD based on a pending I-485 application is valid for two years only.
 As a result, you should file a new I-765 to renew your EAD when it is expiring and has been expired.

 Do I need an EAD after obtaining a green card?